Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization

 When the Pareto frontier is known (e.g., the dtlz benchmarks studied in Sections \ref{sec:unconstrainedtestsuites} and \ref{sec:constrainedtestsuites}), the envelope version of PEARL, PEARL-e, worked better thanks to the possibility to generate vectors in preferential directions of the objective space.
 However, when dealing with PWR problems where the front was initially unknown (as discussed in Section \ref{sec:unconstrainedbenchmarkproblems}), the PEARL-NdS-based approaches significantly outperform PEARL-e.
 Additionally, PEARL-\code{$\epsilon$} has the tendency to discover solutions of good quality, but they often tend to be overly localized.
 This localization proved advantageous for finding Pareto-optimal solutions in cases like ctp2 and ctp3, which exhibit isolated Pareto-optimal points.
 However, for our PWR problem, the quality of the HV scores was unsatisfactory.
 In this context, we applied the original $I_{\epsilon}^{+}$ paradigm, but several emerging methods in Evolutionary Techniques (ET) are actively addressing this issue, including approaches utilizing direction vectors, as discussed in \cite{yang2019ageneralized}.
 We acknowledge the potential for improving PEARL-\code{$\epsilon$} in future research endeavors,

+In the context of the benchmarks, PEARL systematically outperforms TS and SA, but does not always outperform NSGA.
+However, even if in average the HV could be higher for NSGA in the unconstrained cases (e.g., for dtlz1 and dtlz3 in Section \ref{sec:unconstrainedtestsuites}), there is never a statistically significant advantage.
+On the other hand, when PEARL is superior in HV, there is such advantage most of the time, especially in the constrained cases.
+This demonstrate the potential of PEARL to perform well for various types of problem and topologies of the Pareto front.

-In the context of the PWR problem, PEARL-NdS consistently outperforms classical SO-based approaches, particularly NSGA-III, across various multi-objective metrics, including the HV, as demonstrated in Tables \ref{tab:fullmultiobjFOMstwoobj}, \ref{tab:fullmultiobjFOMstwoobjconstr}, \ref{tab:fullmultiobjFOMsthreeobj}, and \ref{tab:fullmultiobjFOMsthreeobjconstr}.
+In the context of the PWR problem, PEARL-NdS consistently outperforms classical SO-based approaches, particularly NSGA, SA, and TS, across various multi-objective metrics, including the HV, as demonstrated in Tables \ref{tab:fullmultiobjFOMstwoobj}, \ref{tab:fullmultiobjFOMstwoobjconstr}, \ref{tab:fullmultiobjFOMsthreeobj}, and \ref{tab:fullmultiobjFOMsthreeobjconstr}.